tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 pedestrian traffic light<br>
 ![Bulb Pedestrian](../TrafficSimulation/bulb_pedestrian.png)
     1. If there are wrong order of bulb, modify each `Bulb Material Config`
+3. Fill in `Traffic Lights In Scene` field of `ScenarioSimulatorClient` with all traffic light object in the scene

 !!! info
     For detailed settings of `Bulb Material Config`, see [here](../../Entity/Infra/TrafficLight/index.md).